 So let’s get right to it.

 When Jesus walked the earth, He repeatedly emphasized a new kingdom which was coming: The Kingdom of God.
-Then, as now, most people misunderstood.
+Yet then, as now, most people misunderstood.

 Well, He was speaking about now – and He certainly wasn’t speaking nonsense.
-God’s Kingdom of Heaven is here with us today, and If you are a Christian, you are a citizen of that Kingdom.
+He made the way for God’s Kingdom of Heaven to be with us today, and If you are a Christian, you are a citizen of that Kingdom.

 In fact, if you are a Christian, you are called to be an Ambassador representing that Kingdom.